Elliot Embleton: Sunderland

 Embleton was named on the bench on six occasions during the 2016–17 Premier League, having featured many times for the under-23 side.
-However, he would have to wait until the next season to make his first team debut, which came on 9 December 2017 as an injury time substitute for Lynden Gooch in a 0–0 draw with Wolverhampton Wanderers.
+His first-team debut came on 9 December 2017 as an injury-time substitute for Lynden Gooch in a goalless draw with Wolverhampton Wanderers.

 On 30 August 2018, Embleton joined Grimsby Town on loan until January 2019.
-The player established himself as a regular starter for the Lincolnshire side, scoring four goals during this period, and on 2 January 2019 the two clubs announced an extension of the loan to the end of the 2018–19 season.
+He established himself as a regular starter for the Lincolnshire side, scoring four goals during this period, and on 2 January 2019 the two clubs announced an extension of the loan to the end of the 2018–19 season.

 On 1 February 2021, Embleton joined League One side Blackpool on loan for the remainder of the 2020–21 season.

 He scored his first goal for Sunderland in a 2–1 win at Milton Keynes Dons on 14 August 2021.

-Embleton scored the first of Sunderland's goals in the 2–0 win over Wycombe Wanderers in the 2022 EFL League One play-off Final that secured promotion to the EFL Championship.
+Embleton scored the first of Sunderland's goals in the 2–0 win over Wycombe Wanderers in the 2022 EFL League One play-off final that secured promotion to the EFL Championship.

+He played in Sunderland's first 23 games in the Championship in the 2022–23 season, scoring twice before his season was cut short in December after ankle ligament damage in a match against Hull City, an incident for which he got sent off.
+It was not until September 2023, a month into the following season, when he was fit enough to be in consideration for first-team action.

+On 1 September 2023, Embleton joined League One club Derby County on a season-long loan.
+He made his debut for the club on 16 September 2023, in a 1–1 draw at home to Portsmouth as a 38th-minute substitute.
+Embleton started Derby's EFL Trophy tie against Lincoln City on 19 September 2023, playing 59 minutes.
+On 22 September 2023, he picked up an injury whilst taking a corner kick in a light training session on the eve of Derby's match at Carlisle United.
+On 28 September 2023, Derby head coach Paul Warne confirmed that Embleton had torn his quadriceps and would be out for "three to six months".
+Warne said the injury may require surgery.
+Embleton returned to Sunderland for his rehabilitation, with Derby keeping their contribution of the player's wages going until January, but the loan deal was effectively over.
+The loan was officially terminated on 10 January 2024.

+Blackpool

+He rejoined Blackpool on a permanent basis in August 2024 for an undisclosed fee.

+Carlisle United

+Embleton joined Carlisle United for an undisclosed fee on 2 January 2025.